 Select a classification model and click on the “Apply” icon.
 In the dialog you enter:

 - The data source.
-It’s a dataset with the same information as the training dataset but where the values of the target variable (here Flight_Risk) is unknown as this is what you want to determine.
+It’s a dataset with the same information as the training dataset but where the values of the target variable (here Flight_Risk) is unknown as this is what you want to predict.

 - The output is also a dataset.
 You give it a name and a location.